Chunky Pedestals Candle Plant Holders

 Don’t get impatient, be sure to sand all edges of your project.
 You won’t regret it.

-Because there are so many layers of paint on my work table, I used an old rag to “pad” each of my pieces as I sanded them.
+Because my work table had so many layers of paint, I used an old rag to “pad” each piece as I sanded it.

-I placed each of the posts on the bottom, traced the edges, added glue in order to assemble the pieces.
+I placed each of the posts on the bottom, traced the edges, and added glue to assemble the pieces.

 Continue assembling the tops of the chunky wooden pedestals.